anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 relationship with "fizzbuzz_0".
 Additionally, "fizzbuzz_99" may be the predecessor of "fizzbuzz_0".

-An RDAP extension definition MUST explicitly denote its compliance with any versioning scheme, such as [@?I-D.regext-rdap-versioning].
+An RDAP extension definition MUST explicitly denote its compliance, or lack of, with any versioning scheme, such as [@?I-D.regext-rdap-versioning].
-A> issue #57
+A> issue #57 and PR feedback from jasdips

 ### Backwards-Compatible Changes {#backwards_compatible_changes}